 The most special people I ever met, I met on this special island.
 They love kids too and randomly ending up at the dinner table at a family party of “new friends” is very much possible.
 In Sri Lanka we stayed at the Anatmaa in Trincomalee.
 Lovely if you like a little more luxury and a nice pool.
 Near Kandy you will find the Elephant Freedom Project which is setup by a Dutchman who cares a lot about the animals and treats them very well.

 Our highlight in Thailand is the Songkran-festival in Chang-Mai.
 5 days of wet suits, water pistols and lots of fun.
 There is a great atmosphere there and we had the time of our lives with our three year old.
 These days we both were kids again.
 Our favorite accommodation in Thailand is the Cave Lodge, between Pai and Mae Hong Song in the north of Thailand.
+If you are into some adventure a Mae Hong Song scooter trip is a must do as well.

 To us, the Malayan cuisine is one of our favorites.
 The influences from china, Thailand, Indonesia and India are to be found everywhere.
 They have something for everyone, that’s for sure.
 Very nice for parents of little foodies.